Listing for the Thanisch Family

 Johnn Jacob Thanisch and Catharine Meyer

 Johann and Catharine initially settled in Sheldon, where he was living in July of 185011.
 In July of 1842, Johann Jacob purchased 20 acres of farm land in the northern part of Sheldon, near its border with Bennington13, and, in 1847, he purchased an additional 20 acres adjacent to his first purchase13.
-Finally, in August of 1850, Johann Jacob purchased a 98 acre farm in Bennington, adjacent to the border with Sheldon11.
-This farm served as the family residence for the remainder of his life.
+In July of 1850, Martina and Alice sold their land in Sheldon and used the proceeds as part of their payment for a 98 acre farm in Bennington, adjacent to its border with Sheldon13.
+This farm served as the family residence for the remainder of his Martin's life.

 Johann Jacob died on October 16, 18788.
 Catharine continued to live on the farm with her daughter, Mary, and son-in-law12.
 Catharine died on February 16, 18918.